Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Alliant Energy is the Electric and Gas provider.

 There are a couple of ways you can accomplish this.
 Each department has a "contact" link on the department home page.
 You can fill out out the online form online or contact the Clerk directly following the instructions on the online form.

 Yes.
 The City allows tax abatement on qualifying residential improvements and there is no dollar limit.
 Qualifying property must meet the following criteria:

 Tax Abatement program freezes the assessed valuation prior to the eligible improvement during the Tax Abatement period for the parcel.

 For more information about this topic, see our Tax Abatement application (PDF) or click here for a full page explanation

 View the map of the City's Revitalization Areas and Urban Renewal Areas.

-Please fill out the form and upload a sketch or google map of indicating the streets blocked and also where you’d like the barricades to be dropped off.
+Please fill out the form and upload a sketch or google map indicating the streets blocked and where you’d like the barricades to be dropped off.

 We have changed the application process to an online process.
-Please be patient as we work through this process.
+You will receive approval through email.